-This type of Forex IRA account is under the control of an individual and established between a broker with IRA accounts and an investor.
+This type of Forex IRA account is under the control of an individual, and established between a broker offering IRA accounts and an investor.
 The individual account holder is in charge of all the money invested.
-Pre-tax dollars are used as contributions and the balance of the account is allowed to accumulate tax-free until it is withdrawn upon retirement.
-At that time the taxes on any profits will be paid.
+Pre-tax dollars are used as contributions, and the balance of the account is allowed to accumulate tax-free until it is withdrawn upon retirement, at which time the taxes on any profits will be paid.

 Roth IRA account

 This type of IRA account is opened with a broker, bank, or mutual fund.
-The difference with this account is that contributions are made with after-tax dollars.
-Therefore, when the tax-free balance of the account is withdrawn upon retirement no further taxes will have to be paid.
+The difference with this account is that contributions are made with after-tax dollars, and so when the tax-free balance of the account is withdrawn upon retirement no further taxes will have to be paid.
 This option is better for those who will be in a higher tax bracket upon retirement.

 How does an IRA account work?

 In the USA, IRA accounts have become a very popular way for people to save for their retirement.
 It is generally arranged via an employer or investment advisor.
 There are also a number of Forex brokers offering IRA accounts for individual traders, but it’s possible that many considering such an option aren’t fully aware of what it entails.
-Time to give all of you a brief explanation as to how it all works.
-Only then will you be able to make an informed decision.
+It’s time then to give all of you a brief explanation as to how it all works, as only then will you be able to make an informed decision.

-The management of all IRA accounts is the responsibility of an IRA Custodian.
-The maintenance of the IRA is the responsibility of the IRA Custodian company.
-This includes the handling of deposits and distributions and executing the investments.
-Any paperwork revolving around reporting requirements is also handled by the IRA Custodian company.
+The management of all IRA accounts is the responsibility of an IRA custodian.
+The maintenance of the IRA is the responsibility of the IRA custodian company.
+This includes the handling of deposits and distributions and execution of the investments.
+Any paperwork revolving around reporting requirements is also handled by the IRA custodian company.

 Are there any fees that will have to be paid?